 - Easy scouting thanks to industry-segmented programs

 - No set timeline without clearly defined structure or expectations

 - Not adapted to the corporation’s specific needs

 5. Corporate Accelerator Program/ Incubator

-An incubator or accelerator that is run by a corporation.
-It aims at developing potentially profitable ideas and offers supportive environments for entrepreneurs, startups, and scale-ups, whether from inside or outside of the company.
+An incubator or accelerator that is run by a corporation aims at developing potentially profitable ideas and offers supportive environments for entrepreneurs, startups, and scale-ups.
+Whether it’s from inside or outside the company.

 - Tailored to your needs and pain points